 Orange Hammock Wildlife Management Area, is the new designated name for the recently purchased 6,000 acre ranch in Sarasota and Manatee counties.
 Gov. Ron DeSantis just approved teh purchase from the Florida Forever funds and outlined the importance of this site to the Myakka River watershed.
 This new conservation area will be managed by the Florida Fish and Wildlife Commission and the Florida Department of Environmental Protection.
 See the full article here: https://www.bradenton.com/news/local/article239952643.html

-State Level: $140,000 donated to save the endangered Florida grasshopper sparrow are breeding in the wild!
+State Level: captive bred, endangered Florida grasshopper sparrow are breeding in the wild!

 The Florida Fish and Wildlife Conservation Commission and the US Fish and Wildlife Service have released 150 captive bred Florida grasshopper sparrows between 2019 and 2020.
 For the first time, scientist have observed captive bred individuals defending territories and attempting to breed on the dry prairies.
 See the full article here: https://myfwc.com/news/all-news/fgs-breeding/